-As remote sensing technology continues to develop and improve, we’re seeing more uses and opportunities to create value in new industries and fields of study — from environmental science to public safety to telecommunications.
+As remote sensing technology continues to develop and improve, we’re seeing more potential uses and opportunities to create value in new industries and fields of study, from environmental science to public safety to telecommunications.

-Several different remote sensing methods are available today, and each comes with strengths and limitations.
-Some will be well suited for one application, but not others.
+Several different remote sensing methods are available today, and each one comes with strengths and limitations.
+Some will be well-suited for one application but not others.
 How do you determine which is best for your industry?

 Remote sensing allows people to capture and collect important environmental or structural data faster and more accurately than ever before.
-Here’s a breakdown on two popular data collection practices:
+Here’s a breakdown of two popular data collection practices: LiDAR and photogrammetry.

-When mounted from a UAV or airplane, LiDAR can be used to directly measure the height and density of land and vegetation below, including detailed data on groundcover and trees.
+When mounted from an unmanned aerial vehicle (UAV) or airplane, LiDAR can be used to directly measure the height and density of land and vegetation below, including detailed data on ground cover and trees.
 This remote sensing method is valuable for mapping structure, density, and other local characteristics of large land parcels from overhead.

 |Mining and geology||✓||✗|